Thursday, September 28, 2017

 Contact email@example.com or 503-239-4001 ext.
 123 if you are having difficulties registering.

-Shyaam Subramanian, Southern California Counsel, Boulder Advocacy Program at the Alliance for Justice
+Shyaam Subramanian, Southern California Counsel, Bolder Advocacy Program at the Alliance for Justice

 Lobbying is not only legal – it’s one of the most effective means for nonprofits to advance their missions!
 Whether influencing your state’s budget, protecting Medicaid, or advocating for comprehensive immigration reform, there are many reasons that 501(c)(3) public charities choose to lobby to achieve their policy goals.
 This comprehensive workshop will help explain what lobbying is and why it is so important.
 Federal law allows 501(c)(3) public charities (including houses of worship and public foundations) to lobby within generous limits.

 This training covers:

 - One easy step most charities can take to maximize the amount they’re allowed to spend on lobbying

 - Tips for taking advantage of the narrow definitions of lobbying – which will help charities make the most of their lobbying limit

 - The application of these rules to ballot measure activities